ethanfurman/aenum/aenum/doc/aenum.rst

    equal.
-4. %-style formatting:  ``%s`` and ``%r`` call ``Enum``'s ``__str__`` and ``__repr__`` respectively; other codes (such as ``%i`` or ``%h`` for IntEnum) treat the enum member as its mixed-in type.
+4. %-style formatting:  ``%s`` and ``%r`` call ``Enum``'s ``__str__`` and ``__repr__`` respectively; other codes (such as ``%i`` or ``%h`` for MyIntEnum) treat the enum member as its mixed-in type.
 5. ``str.__format__`` (or ``format``) will use the mixed-in type's ``__format__``.
 If the ``Enum``'s ``str`` or ``repr`` is desired use the ``!s`` or ``!r`` ``str`` format codes.